sjzhu/sentinels-hololive/CHANGELOD.md

 - Search for Atlantis
   - Removed
 - Shaaark!
-  - # of copies lowered to 3
+  - number of copies lowered to 3

 ## 0.8 (2022/04/27)